VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

-* The **SeatsAvailability** aggregate in the Orders and Registrations bounded context raises the **SeatsReserved**, **SeatsReservationCancelled**, and **AvailableSeatsChanged** while a registrant is creating an order.
+* The **SeatsAvailability** aggregate in the Orders and Registrations bounded context raises the **SeatsReserved**, **SeatsReservationCancelled**, and **AvailableSeatsChanged** while a Registrant is creating an order.

 > **Note:** The **ConferenceViewModelGenerator** class does not use the
 > **SeatCreated** and **SeatUpdated**